yorkmuseumstrust/digital/docs/support/help-razorblue.md

 - Does it prevent work partly or completely?

 ### 5. Give your contact details (name, department, phone, email address).
-- If at all possible, provide a phone number. 📲
+- If possible, provide a phone number. 📲
 - Razorblue can help you best when they can talk to you about the issue.
 - If the issue affects more than one person, say who the best person is to contact.